muradian-io/Stopwatch-Plain-HTML-CSS-Javascript/README.md

 # Stopwatch-Plain-HTML-CSS-Javascript

-Simply Stopwatch using plain HTML,CSS and Javascript
+Simple Stopwatch using plain HTML,CSS and Javascript.